f2brossi/vagrant-devstack-swift/README.md

 ## Prereqs

 Install [Vagrant 1.1+](http://vagrantup.com) on your local machine first.
-Have an account with credentials on an openstack cloud provider (Numergy,  CloudWatt)
+An account on an openstack cloud provider (Numergy,  CloudWatt) with "OS_USERNAME, "OS_PASSWORD" and "OS_TENANT_ID"

+NB: Of course you can use instead virtualbox but then 8GB of RAM are needed on your engine.

  ## Boot the remote virtual machine and install DevStack